It’s About to be Autism Awareness, Acceptance and Advocacy Month!

 Awareness and acceptance are the first steps, but our loved ones deserve more than that, too.
 They need advocates; sidekicks who are with them for the long-haul to elevate them like the superheroes they are.
 They are counting on others to listen and learn, as well as help them share their voices in whatever way works best for them.
 They need individuals and organizations to have their backs through research, clinical advancements and policy with them in mind.

 This may be a shift in language, but not in our thinking.
-For more than 15 years, our Hopebridge team has been here not only to accept and support the autism community, but we remain here to lift these amazing kiddos up so they can reach their fullest potentials.
+For nearly 20 years, our Hopebridge team has been here not only to accept and support the autism community, but we remain here to lift these amazing kiddos up so they can reach their fullest potentials.

 We want to see these children shine.
 We invite you to join us during A4 Month as we continue our work to watch them do exactly that, all while celebrating everything that makes them uniquely wonderful.